xpack/web-doxygen/website/docs/manual/pages/additional.md

 </div>

-Next, we may want to add the instructions on how to build the project, so we create <span class="doxyComputerOutput">manual/building/index.dox</span>.
+Next, we may want to add the instructions on how to build the project, so we create <code>manual/building/index.dox</code>.
 As you read a bit more of the documentation, you will find out that Doxygen supports a subset of the <a href="/web-doxygen/docs/pages/htmlcmds">HTML</a> tags, so we can write the following:

 <div class="doxyProgramListing">